The best Prime Day beauty deals to shop right now | CNN Underscored

 L’Oreal Paris Infallible Fresh Wear Foundation In A Powder ($9.58, originally $11.97; amazon.com)

 The Underscored team tested this powder foundation and was seriously impressed.
-It’s a great medium coverage foundation that’s easy to apply, travel friendly and ultra-affordable.
+It’s a great medium coverage foundation that’s easy to apply, travel-friendly and ultra-affordable.

 Nyx Professional Makeup Epic Ink Liner ($7.65, originally $9; amazon.com)